What is cloud computing?

 hybrid cloud is just what it sounds like: a combination of public cloud, private cloud and on-premises environments.
 Specifically (and ideally), a hybrid cloud connects a combination of these three environments into a single, flexible infrastructure for running the organization’s applications and workloads.

 Today, hybrid cloud architecture has expanded beyond physical connectivity and cloud migration to offer a flexible, secure and cost-effective environment that supports the portability and automated deployment of workloads across multiple environments.
 This feature enables an organization to meet its technical and business objectives more effectively and cost-efficiently than with a public or private cloud alone.
 For instance, a hybrid cloud environment is ideal for DevOps and other teams to develop and test web applications.
 This frees organizations from purchasing and expanding the on-premises physical hardware needed to run application testing, offering faster time to market.
-Once a team has developed an application in the public cloud, they may move it to a private cloud environment based on business needs or security factors.
+Once a team has developed an application in the public cloud, they can move it to a private cloud environment based on business needs or security factors.

 Most enterprise organizations today rely on a hybrid cloud model because it offers greater flexibility, scalability and cost optimization than traditional on-premises infrastructure setups.
 According to the IBM Transformation Index: State of Cloud, more than 77% of businesses and IT professionals have adopted a hybrid cloud approach.

-To learn more about the differences between public, private and hybrid cloud, check out “Public cloud vs. private cloud vs. hybrid cloud: What’s the difference?
+To learn more about the differences between public, private and hybrid cloud, check out "Public cloud vs. private cloud vs. hybrid cloud: What’s the difference?"

 Multicloud